personalnexus/ShUtilities/README.md

 ## Collections

+* __ByteDictionary__: provides IDictionary-like access with a fixed memory-footprint to what is essentially an array with a byte as its index
 * __CollectionExtensions__: extension methods for IDictionary<,> and IEnumerable<>
 * __Trie__: a rudimentary (i.e. currently add-only and barely tested) Trie implementation with support for a reduced set of possible key elements to minimize space requirements